steveworley/decoupledkit-react/README.md

 - The repository is located at [https://github.com/acquia-pso/decoupledkit-drupal](https://github.com/acquia-pso/decoupledkit-drupal) and will provide instructions to setup, in addition to a sample DB to get started.

+*Additional Information*

+- The React application will utilize OAuth to validate headers.
+So if you are running into issues with `cors` or `OAuth2` errors, make sure to confirm file permission noted under "Additional Notes" in the [Drupal Readme](https://github.com/acquia-pso/decoupledkit-drupal).

+<br><hr />

 ### Feature Summary